pwr-Solaar/Solaar/docs/index.md

 ## Known Issues

+- Bluez 5.73 interacts badly with Solaar (and with the Linux driver for Logitech devices).
+  Bluetooth-connected devices will revert to default settings when reconnecting after going into power-saving mode or being turned off.
+  One way to recover is to quit Solaar and restart it.

 - Solaar expects that it has exclusive control over settings that are not ignored.
   Running other programs that modify these settings, such as logiops, will likely result in unexpected device behavior.